 - Don’t waste your time solving the problem if you don’t have to, just look at the options and verify.

 - Read up all you can about the Verbal section because there are not many methods/tips that will help you in this.

 - Be very good with your language and vocabulary, you never know what will show up in the exam.

 - In reading comprehension, read the 1st question before you read the passage.
 This will give you an idea.
 Take notes while reading, this will avoid having to read the passage a 2nd time.

 - Don’t waste your time in reading the entire passage if you can’t understand it.
 Just try to get a brief idea on the context and try to answer the questions by reading the related paragraphs.

 - For critical reasoning, a backward approach is always helpful.
 Read the question and then look at the passage for the specific answer.

 - In the sentence correction sub-section, the answer should eliminate all the errors, so look for that.
 The answer itself should not contain any errors and it should not change the meaning of the original sentence.

 This section requires you to analyze an issue and present an argument on an issue.
 These should be presented as logically as possible.
 The topics are of a very general nature so it doesn’t require knowledge of any specific field, only analytical writing skills are required.
-Here are a few GMAT strategies for this section-
+Here are a few useful tips for this section-